dorkamotorka/ebpf-labs/labs/misc-course/user-space-event-delivery-2197d020/index.md

 kind: info
 ---

-💡 There’s no limitation on creating multiple ring buffers, which can be used to handle even larger volumes of kernel events.
+💡 You can actually create multiple ring buffers, which may be useful for large volumes of events.
 ::

 Compared to ring buffer, design of the perf buffer introduces **three major drawbacks** that often unnecessarily complicate real-world applications and hinder it's performance.